jameslan/libxml2-wasm/README.md

 npm i libxml2-wasm
 ```

-`libxml2-wasm` is an ES module, importing it are different between ES module and commonJS module.
+`libxml2-wasm` is an ES module,

-### ESM
+the import process differs between ES modules and CommonJS modules.

-Import it directly.
+### From ES Module

 ```js
 import fs from 'node:fs';